cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-040.md

    Make sure that your genesis JSON files contains the correct values specific to your chain.
 If the `simd migrate` errors with a message saying that the genesis file cannot be parsed, these are the fields to check first.

-1. Verify the SHA256 of the migrated genesis file with other valdiators to make sure there are no manual errors in the process.
+1. Verify the SHA256 of the migrated genesis file with other validators to make sure there are no manual errors in the process.

    ```shell
    $ jq -S -c -M '' new_v040_genesis.json | shasum -a 256